Barton123/C-code/README.md

 # C-code
-some file on the way
+some files on the way
 welcome everyone's help